rlimbu/fun-with-python/simply-python/README.md

-This folder has notebooks that mostly use standarnd python library.
+This folder has notebooks that mostly use standarnd python library only.